-Feedback Strategies (no hands up ethos) - Promotes all children to engage in discussion with their peers Maths is a skill that is needed to Children are inspired by school staff to develop a Mathematics We have a timetable that love of Mathematics and problem solving. meet the demands of everyday life allows children to re-visit As Mathematicians, children are ready for the - handling money, measurement, maths skills next stage in their learning, considering their organising space, recording and White Rose Maths starting points. interpreting numerical and graphical programme - this is a Children become increasingly numerate with a data and using ICT.
-Being numerate cumulative programme of developing sense of number.
-They become will greatly improve the life chances study so that once an area of progressively skilled in 'Declarative Skills' of our children. maths is studied, it is met (knowing facts and formulae), 'Procedural Skills' For the children to be numerate many times in different (using methods) and 'Conditional Skills" (using contexts.
-To further support (procedural fluency and conceptual strategies) and the links between them. understanding) and ready for their spaced repetition of key • Children experience maths in the wider topics, Flashback Four next step in learning. curriculum so gain a real life understanding of its To develop an increasing knowledge quizzes are introduced at applications and uses. and appreciation of the history of the start of many lessons.
-Children have a knowledge of the history of Maths.
-These guizzes are all based Maths, famous Mathematicians, and their To have some knowledge of the on previous learning and give theories significant figures within the children the opportunity to Children develop independence and confidence in mathematical field such as make links across the problem solving.
-They have different strategies Pythagoras, Katherine Johnson and curriculum. that they can apply when solving Mathematical Within lessons children have Alan Turing. problems and can discuss their methods using the To develop an appreciation for the multiple opportunities to appropriate vocabulary.
-Children build a resilience to problem solving work with their peers or in development of Mathematics over they are able to look for different starting small groups and evaluate the years and to have some points and feel good about themselves when they knowledge of significant their understanding and find a solution.
-It contributes to raising their progress (Think Pink) discoveries. self-esteem and ability to apply these skills in To inspire our children for their Children have 'live' feedback the wider world futures. and can respond to teachers Children develop a positive attitude towards marking (Purple Polish).
-We want to give the children at their Maths lessons.
-Maths lessons are TT Rock Stars and Wren's Nest a real life challenging and rewarding and provide the understanding of Mathematics.
-We competitions children 'thirst' to find out new facts. want to develop Mathematicians
+- Children are inspired by school staff to develop a love of Mathematics and problem solving. - As Mathematicians, children are ready for the next stage in their learning, considering their starting points. - Children become increasingly numerate with a developing sense of number.
+They become progressively skilled in 'Declarative Skills' (knowing facts and formulae), 'Procedural Skills' (using methods) and 'Conditional Skills" (using strategies) and the links between them. - Children experience maths in the wider curriculum so gain a real life understanding of its applications and uses. - Children have a knowledge of the history of Maths, famous Mathematicians, and their theories - Children develop independence and confidence in problem solving.
+They have different strategies that they can apply when solving Mathematical problems and can discuss their methods using the appropriate vocabulary. - Children build a resilience to problem solving they are able to look for different starting points and feel good about themselves when they find a solution.
+It contributes to raising their self-esteem and ability to apply these skills in the wider world. - Children develop a positive attitude towards their Maths lessons.
+Maths lessons are challenging and rewarding and provide the children 'thirst' to find out new facts. - The children understand how they can earn, spend and save money and the consequences of their decisions.

-- who can calculate and have the ability to think 'What is the best way to solve this problem?' and know which strategies to draw upon to do so. - Maths contributes to a child's intellectual development by providing opportunities to foster problem solving strategies; deductive reasoning, which includes reasoning logically and systematically; creative thinking and reasoning about patterns and generalisations. - It is important to promote the enjoyment of learning for Maths.
+- way to solve this problem?' and know which strategies to draw upon to do so. - Maths contributes to a child's intellectual development by providing opportunities to foster problem solving strategies; deductive reasoning, which includes reasoning logically and systematically; creative thinking and reasoning about patterns and generalisations. - It is important to promote the enjoyment of learning for Maths.
 Children need to experience the sense of pleasure that comes from solving a problem or a Mathematical puzzle, have their curiosity stimulated by formulating their own questions and investigating Mathematical situations: experiment with patterns in numbers and shapes; participate in activities that draw on Mathematical skills and concepts and experience moments when they are surprised, delighted or intrigued.

-- 'What if there were no Numbers in the World?'
-Assembly

 - NCETM

 - Mastery programme

-- Collaboration with Maths
+- Collaboration with Maths Hubs

-Hubs

-- · Mathematician of the week.
+- Mathematician of the week.

 - Celebration of Mathematicians in history whole school assembly

 - Maths week celebration and challenges

 - Chancellor (with budget) on the school council importance and value of money.

 - High quality, practical resources used

 - Maths across the curriculum documentation.

 - 'Flashback Four' for the retrieval of previous learning.